gjermundgaraba/bjaanes.github.io/_posts/2016-09-04-why-i-like-augmented-reality-better-than-virtual-reality.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7d59O6cfaM0" frameborder="0" allowfullscreen></iframe>

 There are a ton of amazing things you could imagine with proper AR, and I’m just more exited by that, than by VR.

+# Use cases

+I mentioned it in the beginning as well, but if you are interested in what you can do with AR, check out this post too: [Use Cases for Augmented Reality]({{ site.baseurl }}/use-cases-for-augmented-reality/){:target="_blank"}